Microsoft Foundry – BYO AI Gateway – Part 3

 Once you understand the traffic patterns and design rules around what you want to allow in via the public side of the PaaS, you can flip the resource association to enforced mode.
 Once you flip that switch, the associated resources will have public access blocked both inbound and outbound.
 If you have IP whitelisting defined, those rules are ignored.
 If you checked off the “Allow Microsoft trusted services”, those rules are ignored.
 As I mentioned above, access through a Private Endpoint is never affected by NSPs as NSPs are concerned with traffic ingressing or egressing from the public sides of the PaaS resource.

 It’s worth noting that a new value of the publicNetworkAccess property has been introduced.
 The publicNetworkAccess property is a property standard to PaaS (I haven’t seen one without it yet).
 Typically, the two values are either Enabled or Disabled.
 The property will be typically be set to Enabled if you’re allowing all public access or are restricting it to specific IP addresses, trusted services, specific resources, or service endpoints.
 It will be typically Disabled when you are blocking all public access and restricting it to Private Endpoints.
 Note that I use the word typically because this is Azure and there seem to always be exceptions.
 The new value introduced is SecuredByPerimeter.
 If you set the publicNetworkAccess property to this the resource is completely locked down to public traffic except for what is allowed in the NSP (even if no NSP is applied).
-If you plan on transitioning to NSPs fully for controlling public access (once all the resources you need have been onboarded) this is the setting you’ll want to go with.
+If you plan on transitioning to NSPs fully for controlling public access (once all the resources you need have been onboarded and cross-NSP linking has been introduced) this is the setting you’ll want to go with.

 Logging